ericchase-library/ts-templates-browser-extension/README.md

 https://github.com/ericchase-library/ts-templates-browser-extension

-This project houses the base browser extension template project that I use to create new browser extension template projects.
+This project houses the base browser extension template project that I use to create new browser extension projects.

 ## TypeScript Library and Template Project